dolphindb/api_python3/README.md

 - **Asynchronous Communication**

-Since server version 1.10.17 and 1.20.6, you can specify the parameter *enableASYN* to enable asynchronous communication when creating a session.
+Since server version 1.10.17 and 1.20.6, you can specify the parameter *enableASYNC* to enable asynchronous communication when creating a session.
 The default value is False.

 The asynchronous mode only supports the `session.run` method to connect to the server and no values are returned.
 This mode is ideal for writing data asynchronously as it saves time on the API to detect the return values.

 ```
-s=ddb.session(enableASYN=True)
+s=ddb.session(enableASYNC=True)
 ```

 - **Compressed Communication**